Click for Free

 QUICK CLICK INDEX BY MONTH: Jan; Feb; Mar; April; May; June; July; Aug; Sep; Oct; Nov; Dec;

-Oct 22-26, 2025 - FOOD & WINE FEST: Fredericksburg, at Main Street, Marktplatz.
+Oct 21-24, 2026 - FOOD & WINE FESTIVAL: Fredericksburg, at various venues.
+Web.
 The premier culinary and wine experience in the Texas Hill Country, showcasing food, wine, craft beverage and Texas Hill Country culture.
 Annual event sponsored by the Chamber.
 Admission: Ticket required.
-830-997-5000.
-Web
+FMI: 830-997-5000

 QUICK CLICK INDEX BY MONTH: Jan; Feb; Mar; April; May; June; July; Aug; Sep; Oct; Nov; Dec;

-Nov 7-16, 2025 - WURSTFEST: New Braunfels, at Landa Park, 178 Landa Park Drive.
-Annual celebration rich in German culture and full of Texas fun!
-Salute to sausage. njoy good food, music, dancing, exciting carnival rides and games, German, Texan and domestic beer, special events and the finest in Alpine and Bavarian Style Entertainment.
-Texas version of Munich's Oktoberfest.
-830-625-9167.
-Web Hill Country Beer
+Nov 6–15, 2026 – WURSTFEST: New Braunfels, at Landa Park, 178 Landa Park Dr. Map.
+Web.
+Annual celebration rich in German culture and full of Texas fun.
+Salute to sausage with great food, music, dancing, carnival rides and games, German, Texan and domestic beer, special events, and Alpine/Bavarian-style entertainment.
+Texas version of Munich’s Oktoberfest.
+FMI: 830-625-9167, info@wurstfest.com

 QUICK CLICK INDEX BY MONTH: Jan; Feb; Mar; April; May; June; July; Aug; Sep; Oct; Nov; Dec;